xixiaofinland/viki-videos-with-finnish-subtitle/README.md

 They both serve the same purpose.

 With node installed, you can run `node index.js` to generate a `result.csv` in the same directory.
 `node async.js` needs node version18 or later.
-It will generate a `result2.csv`
+It will generate a `result2.csv`.

+Once the csv is generated, you can import it into googlesheet for better readability.